How to Stop that Sunday Night Sadness

-Even amid the pandemic when so many of us are working from home, Sunday night anxiety hasn’t gone away.
+Even during the pandemic, when so many of us are working from home, Sunday night anxiety hasn’t gone away.
 That’s not surprising when you factor in fears about job security, the stress of parents struggling to balance their own jobs with homeschooling, and the general toll that pandemic life takes on us all.

 …And why are we wasting time worrying about the inevitability of Monday rather than enjoying our precious free time?

 Beating That Sunday Evening Feeling

 Sunday night anxiety is really a form of negative anticipation.
 We’re thinking ahead instead of being present in the moment.
 That’s not always bad: on Fridays we get happy thinking about the weekend that hasn’t begun yet.
 But on Sundays, all that thinking about Monday morning just removes the pleasure of a weekend that’s not yet over.
 Being mindful of this is a good start to reclaiming your Sunday and saying goodbye to the Sunday night blues.

 How to Stop the Sunday Night Blues